 Regardless, China's continued support and protection of the North should significantly temper U.S. policymaker expectations of Beijing's willingness to go much further.
 Trump's tweet—“I have great confidence that China will properly deal with North Korea.
 If they are unable to do so, the U.S., with its allies, will!
 U.S.A.”—probably strikes the right tone, which is to say that Washington should hope that China wields its leverage, but also be prepared with a Plan B if it does not.
 Pressure on Beijing of this sort can be productive and healthy for U.S.-China relations, so long as it is accompanied by transparency on both sides.
 Without it, the chances of misperception and thus miscalculation only rise, with enormous implications for regional security and stability.

 Policymakers should also be skeptical that a “grand bargain” to resolve the North Korean issue could be reached by offering better trade relations with Beijing.
 If it were possible, which is doubtful, the Chinese would look beyond trade to sensitive geopolitical issues.
 Beijing would certainly negotiate hard to get Washington to withdraw its recently deployed Theater High Altitude Air Defense to South Korea, and might seek U.S. acceptance of its claims in the South China Sea and resolution of Taiwan's political future as well.
-Instead, the Trump Administration probably has a better chance of influencing Chinese behavior by worrying Beijing that not cooperating will yield a worse North Korean future than cooperation.
+Instead, the Trump administration probably has a better chance of influencing Chinese behavior by worrying Beijing that not cooperating will yield a worse North Korean future than cooperation.

 Derek Grossman is a senior defense analyst at the RAND Corporation.
 He formerly served at the Defense Intelligence Agency as the daily intelligence briefer to the Assistant Secretary of Defense for Asian and Pacific Security Affairs at the Pentagon.
 The views expressed in this article are those of the author and do not reflect the official policy or position of the Defense Intelligence Agency, Department of Defense, or the U.S. government.

 This commentary originally appeared on The Cipher Brief on April 23, 2017.
+Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.